jwelsch/TextTabulator/src/TextTabulator.Adapters.CsvHelper/README.md

 ## Public API

-The API consits of the `TextTabulator.Adapters.CsvHelper.CsvHelperTabulatorAdapter` class. `CsvHelperTabulatorAdapter` derives from the `ICsvHelperTabulatorAdapter` to allow easy mocking for testing.
+The API consists of the `TextTabulator.Adapters.CsvHelper.CsvHelperTabulatorAdapter` class. `CsvHelperTabulatorAdapter` derives from the `ICsvHelperTabulatorAdapter` to allow easy mocking for testing.

 ### `TextTabulator.Adapters.CsvHelper.CsvHelperTabulatorAdapter`